Yelp/mrjob/docs/guides/emr-advanced.rst

-To mitigate these problems, :py:mod:`mrjob` provides **cluster pools.** Rather than having to remember to start a cluster and copying its ID, simply pass :option:`--pool-emr-job-flows` on the command line.
+To mitigate these problems, :py:mod:`mrjob` provides **cluster pools.** Rather than having to remember to start a cluster and copying its ID, simply pass :option:`--pool-clusters` on the command line.
 The first time you do this, a new cluster will be created that does not terminate when the job completes.
-When you use :option:`--pool-emr-job-flows` the next time, it will identify the cluster and add the job to it rather than creating a new one.
+When you use :option:`--pool-clusters` the next time, it will identify the cluster and add the job to it rather than creating a new one.

 .. warning::